Menu

 Early Years Foundation Stage (EYFS) - (Reception and Nursery)

-In Reception and Nursery the children follow the Early Years Foundation Stage Curriculum.
-For more information click here.
+In Nursery the children follow Development Matters and in Reception the Early Years Foundation Stage Curriculum.
+For more information, click here.

 Top